Ireland in the Eurovision Song Contest: Records

-Ireland holds the record for the most victories: seven wins including three consecutive wins.
+Ireland holds the record for the most victories (jointly with Sweden): seven wins including three consecutive wins.
 The country has also achieved second place four times and third once.

 Ireland is one of the few countries to have achieved consecutive wins (along with Spain, Luxembourg and Israel) and the only country to win consecutively three times, and the nation won again in 1996, thereby accumulating four victories in five years.

 Ireland is the only country to host the contest consecutively and is one of eight countries never to turn down the chance to host the event.

-Out of 55 appearances and 45 finals, Ireland has reached the top ten 31 times and the top five 18 times.
-As of 2022, Ireland has not reached the top five since 1997.
+Out of 59 appearances and 46 finals, Ireland has reached the top ten 31 times and the top five 18 times.
+As of 2024, Ireland has not reached the top five since 1997.